 - Physical and virtual spaces for collaboration (this ranges from conference rooms to video conferencing) to enable rich, high volume output.

-- Monitoring employee engagement and the well-being of employees with culture and people analytics to reduce turnover and catch small issues festering in the culture before they become big problems.
+- Tracking employee engagement, equity, and the well-being of employees with culture and people analytics to reduce turnover and catch small issues festering in the culture before they become big problems.